skytap/well-architected-framework/operations/Discovery/discoveryecosystems.md

       d.
 Select the first QxxxHHMMSS member not in use and hit enter

-3. Send Skytap the save file that is created in the IFS in directory /tmp/IBMCSDATA/IBMDATA002
+3. Send {{site.Brand}} the save file that is created in the IFS in directory /tmp/IBMCSDATA/IBMDATA002

-4. If all Skytap needs access to is the disk metrics then do the following:
+4. If all {{site.Brand}} needs access to is the disk metrics then do the following:

        a.
 Go to the Must Gather Tools menu - GO QMGTOOLS/MG